 <server-ip>:8251on Windows and Linux.

 From the left navigation bar, click on the Clustered Caches or Local Caches based on your requirement.

 - Click on the "..." button on the right corner against the cache name and click on Monitor Cluster.
 Make sure that the cache is already running.

 - NCache Monitor will be opened in a new tab.
 By default, it has three dashboards opened.

 All the default dashboards are non-editable.
 It means no counter or graph can be added or removed from default dashboards.

-It contains Cluster Health, Event Logs along with some mostly required cache counter graphs like, CPU Usage, Network Usage, Cache Size, Request/sec Graph and Memory Usage etc. Server Dashboard is generally a graphical view dashboard.
+It contains Cluster Health and Event Logs along with some mostly required cache counter graphs like, CPU Usage, Network Usage, Cache Size, Request/sec Graph, and Memory Usage, etc. The Server Dashboard is generally a graphical view dashboard.

 This built-in dashboard displays different client side counters.
-Few of the counters display the NCache client system resource usage info like NCache Client CPU, NCache Client Memory, NCache Client Network.
-This dashboard also shows the NCache client specific information, e.g., NCache Client Request Queue, NCache Client Read Operations/sec, NCache Client Write Operations.
+For instance, a few of the counters display the NCache client system resource usage information like the NCache Client CPU, NCache Client Memory, and NCache Client Network.
+This dashboard also shows the NCache client-specific information, e.g., NCache Client Request Queue, NCache Client Read Operations/sec, and NCache Client Write Operations.